-Because there was a closure of the commercial dolphin sector but 6.7 million pounds of the total ACL was not landed, the South Atlantic Council is considering options in Dolphin Wahoo 10 that would allow for quota sharing between the commercial and recreational sectors.
-These actions are intended to provide flexibility in managing the ACL for dolphin and to prevent or reduce the length of harvest closures in the commercial dolphin snapper sector.

-The South Atlantic Council is also considering changes to the definition of OY for dolphin portion of the dolphin wahoo fishery to better address the needs of the commercial and recreational sectors, establishing an annual catch target (ACT) for dolphin for the commercial sector and revising the ACT for dolphin for the recreational sector for use in defining OY, revising the ABC control rule to allow rollover of uncaught ACL to be used in the following year, and removing the Operator Card requirement in the Dolphin Wahoo FMP.
-In addition, the South Atlantic Council is examining options for changes to the allowable gear types for the possession of dolphin or wahoo in response to a request from commercial fishermen in New England who would like to harvest dolphin by hook and line gear while in the possession of lobster pots.
+Because there were closures for these species due to meeting the commercial ACL but the total ACL was not met, the South Atlantic Fishery Management Council (South Atlantic Council) is considering options to reallocate a portion of the total ACL between sectors.
+This action is intended to prevent or delay closures in the commercial sectors for dolphin and yellowtail snapper.
+The South Atlantic Council is also considering changes to the definition of OY in the dolphin portion of the dolphin wahoo fishery to better address the needs of the commercial and recreational sectors.
+In addition, the South Atlantic is considering changes to the allowable gear types for the possession of dolphin or wahoo in response to a request from commercial fishermen in New England that would like to harvest dolphin by hook and line gear while in the possession of lobster pot gear.